johnsietsma/johnsietsma.github.io/_posts/2019-11-29-infinite-points-part1.md

 ### Sparse Array

 The number of nodes at each level grows very quickly.
 Assuming that lower levels will mostly have no nodes, we'll use a sparse array.
 This is a classic solution of adding a layer of indirection.
-The nodes are stored together in one array and another array of the sames size contains the sorted large indices.
+The nodes are stored together in one array and another array of the same size contains the sorted large indices.

 A single array lookup is a binary search of the index array.
 Efficient processing of contiguous memory is still possible by turning an index range of large indices into an index range of nodes that exist.
 The most common case would be to process (for eg culling) an entire level of nodes directly, without using the index indirection.